Aurora Indica Seeds

 Users Reviews

 Aurora Indica is a solid choice for beginners.
 It’s a pretty forgiving strain that doesn’t ask for much fuss, which makes it a great first grow whether you’re going indoors or outdoors.
-It grows well in both environments and doesn’t need a complicated setup to thrive.
 One of the biggest perks is that it tends to stay short and bushy—perfect if you’re working with limited vertical space or trying to keep things low-key inside a tent.

 Flowering Time 65 Days